 Qualifications at the same level sometimes cover different amounts of the same subject.

 Example AS levels and A levels are both level 3, but you study AS levels over 1 year and A levels over 2 years.
-You’ll therefore have a deeper knowledge of a subject if you’ve studied it at A level.
+So you learn more about the subject at A level.

-Contact the National Careers Service for advice on courses and how qualifications compare.
+Contact the National Careers Service for advice about qualification levels if you’re in England.

-Arrange for a National Careers Service adviser to call you - there’s no fee.
+Arrange for a careers adviser to call you